PlayStation 5 vs Xbox Series X: Console Face-Off

 The winner of this category is a real toss-up, depending on where your priorities lie.

 If you value exclusives, the PlayStation 5 is the easy winner right now.
 It's launching with Spider-Man: Miles Morales, Astro's Playroom, Demon's Souls and Sackboy: A Big Adventure.
-Bugsnax and Godfall are third party games exclusive to Sony's console.
+Bugsnax and Godfall are third party games exclusive to Sony's console (Godfall is also coming to the Epic Store on PC).
 It's backwards compatible with all but ten PlayStation 4 games, as well.
 Additionally, Sony has started the PlayStation Plus Collection with popular PS4 games like God of Wari, The Last of Us: Remastered, Fallout 4, Battlefield 1, Uncharted 4: A Thief's End, The Last Guardian, Resident Evil 7 Biohazard and more included in the subscription.

 What Xbox does have is Game Pass, Microsoft's subscription service with over 100 games to play, some of which are among the 30 games that are ready for the Series X launch day.
 So if you're happy playing a back catalog in its best form, there's still plenty to do.